-DEFINITION OF EQUIPMENT Equipment is defined as tangible non-expendable personal property having a useful life of more than one year and acquisition cost of \$5,000 of more per unit.
+DEFINITION OF EQUIPMENT

+Equipment means tangible personal property (including information technology systems) having a useful life of more than one year and a per-unit acquisition cost which equals or exceeds \$5,000.

 This rate is not applicable to pass-through funds.